BlogMoving to Colombia

 First things first: the realistic inventory

 The most common mistake when an expat sells in Colombia is setting "catalog" prices.
 The second-hand market here values practicality more than brand.
 A reasonable guide for appliances in good condition: with 1-2 years of use, ask for between 50% and 60% of the original price.
 With 3-4 years, between 35% and 45%.
-With 5 or more years, no more than 30%, unless it's a brand with sustained demand.
+With 5 or more years, no more than 30%, unless it is a brand with sustained demand.

-To give you concrete figures: a Mabe refrigerator of 400 liters in good condition can go for between $800,000 and $1,200,000.
-A 18-kilo washing machine with less than three years of use, between $700,000 and $1,000,000.
-A 55" Samsung television three years old, between $600,000 and $900,000.
-For furniture the margin is tighter because they're difficult to transport — a three-seater sofa you bought for $1,500,000 can go for $500,000-$700,000 if the buyer can pick it up.
+To give you concrete figures: a 400-liter Mabe fridge in good condition can go for between $800,000 and $1,200,000.
+An 18-kilo washing machine with less than three years of use, between $700,000 and $1,000,000.
+A 55" Samsung TV that is three years old, between $600,000 and $900,000.
+For furniture, the margin is tighter because they are difficult to transport—a three-seater sofa you bought for $1,500,000 might go for $500,000-$700,000 if the buyer has a way to pick it up.

 Electrodomésticos usados organizados para venta en un apartamento colombiano